Automorphisms of the Torelli complex and the complex of separating curves: Basics of the Torelli complex

-\begin{proof} It is clear that $v_{1}$ is not a p-vertex because there is no p-vertex in the link of a p-vertex in $\calt(S)$.
+\begin{proof} Note that $v_1$ is not a p-vertex since there is no p-vertex in the link of a p-vertex in $\calt(S)$.
 We number components of $\partial S$ from one to three as in the proof of Lemma \ref{lem-pen-bp}.
-For each BP or p-curve $a$ in $S$, let $Q$ be the component of $S_{a}$ containing only one component of $\partial S$.
-One then associates to $a$ the number of the component of $\partial S$ contained in $Q$.
-Note that different numbers are associated to two adjacent vertices in $V_{bp}$ and that the same number is associated to a p-vertex and a BP-vertex which are adjacent.
-Therefore, we may assume that $v_{2}$ and $v_{3}$ are associated the number 1 and that $v_{4}$ and $v_{5}$ are associated the number 2.
-It follows that $v_{1}$ is not a BP-vertex, and thus it is an h-vertex. \end{proof}
+For each BP or p-curve $a$ in $S$, let $Q$ be the component of $S_a$ containing exactly one component of $\partial S$.
+We associate to $a$ the number labeled the component of $\partial S$ contained in $Q$.
+Distinct numbers are associated to two adjacent BP-vertices in $\calt(S)$, and the same number is associated to a p-vertex and a BP-vertex which are adjacent in $\calt(S)$.
+We may therefore assume that the number 1 is associated to $v_2$ and $v_3$ and that the number 2 is associated to $v_4$ and $v_5$.
+It follows that $v_1$ is not a BP-vertex, and thus it is an h-vertex. \end{proof}